Nitriding Options (Q vs QP vs QPQ)

 2. No Oiling (No Oil): For parts requiring specific cleanliness standards or those slated for painting or food processing, we offer the flexibility to skip the oiling step, ensuring your components meet exacting requirements.

-Using the process codes above, and the desired outcome was the smoothest surface finish + max corrosion resistance (QPQ), and we are starting with a part that was heat treated by quench & temper (or otherwise has mill scale or oxidization on the surface), and we want oil for the added corrosion resistance & aesthetics, the process code would be: AL QPQ Oil
+How our process codes work: Using the process codes above, let's say the desired outcome was the smoothest surface finish + max corrosion resistance (QPQ), and we are starting with a part that was heat treated by quench & temper (or otherwise has mill scale or oxidization on the surface), and we want oil for the added corrosion resistance & aesthetics, the process code would be: AL QPQ Oil

 Q vs QP vs QPQ Application Table